csestili/gan-video-synth/README.md

 To make it easy for artists to generate videos with a significant machine learning model.

 # How?
-The software in this repo runs a neural network on the GPU.
+The software in this repo runs a neural network on your GPU.
 If you'd like to generate video with GANs without doing the following local setup, try using the BigGAN Colab linked above.
-The advantages of running locally are that you won't have to download the generated GIFs, and if you have a nice GPU, you might be able to generate videos faster than in the Colab.
+The advantages of running locally are that you won't have to download the generated files, and if you have a nice GPU, you might be able to generate videos faster than in the Colab.

 ## Local setup
 1. Ensure that Python 3.7 is installed on your machine.